Genesis 48 – Jacob Blesses Joseph’s Sons

 40. There was a significant time gap between his initial relationship with his brothers and his second relationship to his brothers.

-41. He his brothers a way of deliverance through substitution.
+41. He gave his brothers a way of deliverance through substitution.

 42. His “second coming” to his brothers had two appearances.
 He made himself known to his brethren at his second appearing to them.